AppDaemon/appdaemon/docs/APPGUIDE.rst

 ~~~~~~~~~~~~

 Events are a fundamental part of how AppDaemon works under the
 covers.
 AD receives important events from all of its plugins and communicates them to apps as required.
-For instance, the MQTT plugin will generate an event when a message is recieved; The HASS plugin will generate an event when a service is called, or when it starts or stops.
+For instance, the MQTT plugin will generate an event when a message is received; The HASS plugin will generate an event when a service is called, or when it starts or stops.

 Events and MQTT
 ~~~~~~~~~~~~~~~